MRU-COMP1502-2023/instructions/assignment_3.md

 ## Team work
 * Before starting, understand the requirements and meet with your project partner to divide tasks equally.
-Assign each task to a team member in a planning document in your repository (a readme file would be a good place).
+Describe each team member's contributions in your readme file.
 *	Both team members must contribute to the git project.
 The contribution of each member must be visible in the git commit history.
 *	Both members of a team must be knowledgeable about the whole project.
 This must be evident during the assignment demo.
 Your instructor may ask questions or make requests of either team member.